timmydoza/frontend-take-home/README.md

 ## Installation

-To install all dependencies, run this command:
+To install all dependencies, run this command in the project root:

 ```bash
 npm install